prkumar/uplink/docs/source/index.rst

 The User Manual
 ---------------

-Showcasing Uplink's public API, this guide helps you get started
+Follow this guide to get up and running with Uplink.

 .. toctree::
    :maxdepth: 2